Encryption: Everything You Need to Know About Cryptography

 Electronic signatures and timestamps

-Electronic signatures allow you to check the integrity of data but does not ensure their confidentiality.
+Electronic signatures allow you to check the integrity of data but do not ensure their confidentiality.
 An electronic signature is added to the message and encrypted together if you need to keep the data confidential.

 Adding timestamps to the electronic signature allows you to provide a limited form of control of the participants in the interaction.